-- Writing investigative reports on the humanitarian situation in Iraq which entailed travelling to different parts of the country and interviewing victims of violence and vulnerable people.
+- Writing several investigative reports on the humanitarian situation in Iraq which entailed travelling to different parts of the country and interviewing victims of violence and vulnerable people.
 See below some of the Arabic reports I wrote and pictures I took which mostly appeared in the international ICRC magazine, Insani:

 - “Even Al-Shamaiah mental hospital was not safe from destruction”.
 (2003).
 Summer, 25, pp. 48-52.